A Nobel Peace Prize Winner on the Economics of Slave Labour | Wealthsimple

 Over time, the children are brainwashed by their handlers.
 They think that their parents are continuing to be paid as they’re working.
 The factory managers tell them, “We’re sending money home every week.
 This is a great thing you're doing.
 You're helping your family."
 It's heartbreaking because many of the kids take so much pride in their work.
 They think that they're doing something meaningful for their family, providing opportunities for their parents, their siblings, and themselves, when in fact their family isn't getting anything.
 The details are diabolical.
 Kids are told that back home their mother or grandmother is ill.
 “You have to work extra hard this week to pay for the medicine,” the handlers tell them.
 “Otherwise, they will die.”
 Every week, it’s a different story.

-My organization, the Kailash Satyarthi Children’s Foundation, takes political action to combat child slavery worldwide and also takes direct action — organizing raids on factories we believe are employing and enslaving child labourers.
+My organization, the Kailash Satyarthi Children’s Foundation, takes political action to combat child slavery worldwide and also takes direct action — organising raids on factories we believe are employing and enslaving child laborers.
 Over the years, we’ve freed more than 80,000 children.

 What’s striking is how many of the kids, upon rescue, think that they’re the ones in trouble.
 This is part of their brainwashing.
 Their handlers reinforce the notion every day that the police and other outsiders have ulterior motives, filling them with outlandish ideas.
 “Someone will come to take away your kidneys, scoop out your eyes, and sell them on the black market,” the children are told.
 “Nobody from the outside is to be trusted!”
 When we arrive to rescue them, the kids often hide in fear, or lie about their circumstances.